HansSCHR/tulip_project/README.md

 The script is already launched.

-3) You want see the script ?
-Open "Python IDE" on the left sidebar.
+3) Check the script : Open "Python IDE" on the left sidebar.

 ## Built With